Account Login

 Nei Gong

+The goal is not to simply perform exercises. it is to transform yourself from the inside out.
 The internal arts of Xing Yi Chuan, Ba Gua Zhang and Tai Chi Chuan all require the foundation that Nei Gong brings to fully explore the depth of these extraordinary arts.

 Xing Yi Chuan